AlanPolson/Stuff/README.md

 ## Download instructions:

-1) Right click the above link and select 'Save link as'

-The file should download Automatically

-If that doesn't work,

 1) Click to follow the link to the file's raw content.
 You'll know it is raw if the url says 'raw.githubusercontent.com'

 2) Right click the page and select 'Save As'